-Using HBRC’s online mapping tool Pataka you can find the contact details for:
+Using the Regional Council’s online mapping tool Pataka you can find the contact details for:

 Statutory Acknowledgements are an acknowledgement by the Crown that forms part of Treaty Claim Settlements that recognise the cultural, spiritual, historical and traditional association of iwi and hapū with particular areas (known as Statutory Areas).

 Statutory areas cover areas of land, geographic features, lakes, rivers, wetlands and coastal areas that are Crown land.
 However, activities carried out on private properties can have effects on statutory areas beyond the property boundary (eg, a discharge from private land that may affect a river that is within a statutory area).

 What happens when your proposed activity is within, adjacent to or directly affecting a Statutory Area

 the Regional Council must provide a summary of any resource consent application for an activity that is within, adjacent to, or directly affecting a statutory area to the trustees of the relevant Post Settlement Governance Entity.
 You may prefer to contact the relevant Trust and seek the views of the trustees before lodging your applicant.

 Contact details can be found on Pataka, in the table below, or by contacting the Regional Council’s consents advisor.

 Statutory Areas within the Hawke’s Bay Region can be found at the following links:

 |Settlement Act||Statutory Areas under the Act||Who to contact|